 - 2. Go to Advanced > Guest Network.
 Locate the Wireless section. - 3.
-Create a guest network as needed. - 1) Select 2.4GHz or 5GHz network and tick the Enable Guest Network checkbox. - 2) Customize the SSID.
-Don't select Hide SSID unless you want your guests to manually input the SSID for guest network access. - 3) Set Security to WPA/WPA2 Personal, keep the default Version and Encryption values, and customize your own password.
+Create a guest network as needed. - 1) Enable 2.4GHz Wireless network, 5GHz-1 Wireless or 5GHz-2 Wireless network. - 2) Customize the SSID.
+Don't select Hide SSID unless you want your guests to manually input the SSID for guest network access. - 3) Select the Security type. - If No security is selected, no password is needed to access your guest network. - If WAP/WPA2-Personal is selected, keep the default Version and Encryption values, and customize your own password. - If Portal is selected, please refer to Set Portal Authentication to personalize the anthentication login page for your guests.